realadammatthew/humbleberger/src/copy/who-is-yeshua.md

 > “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him.” (**Revelation 3:20**)

 **Shalom.**

----

-_Download your [free copy](../../assets/Humbleberger-Ministries-Who-Is-Yeshua.pdf) today to dig deeper, and share this good news with those you love!_